-- 1. to receive and consider the audited annual financial statements of the Corporation for the financial year ended August 31, 2023 and the auditors' reports thereon; - 2. to set the number of directors of Corporation at five (5); - 3. to elect directors of Corporation to hold office for the ensuing year; - 4. to appoint auditors of the Corporation for the ensuing year; - 5. to authorize the directors to fix the auditors' remuneration for the ensuing year; - 6. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution re-approving the Corporation's Omnibus Equity Incentive Compensation Plan, as more particularly described in the Information Circular; and - 7. to act on such other matters, including amendments to any of the foregoing, as may properly come before the Meeting or any adjournment thereof.
+- 1. To receive and consider the audited annual consolidated financial statements of the Corporation for the financial year ended August 31, 2024 and the auditors' reports thereon.
+See the section titled "Particulars of Matters to be acted Upon Financial Statements, Audit Report and Management's Discussion & Analysis" in the Circular. - 2.
+To set the number of directors of the Corporation at six (6).
+See the section titled "Particulars of Matters to be Acted Upon Set Number of Directors" in the Circular. - 3.
+To elect directors of Corporation to hold office for the ensuing year.
+See the section titled "Particulars of Matters to be Acted Upon Election of Directors" in the Circular. - 4.
+To appoint auditors of the Corporation for the ensuing year.
+See the section titled "Particulars of Matters to be Acted Upon Appointment and Remuneration of Auditor" in the Circular. - 5.
+To authorize the directors to fix the auditors' remuneration for the ensuing year.
+See the section titled "Particulars of Matters to be Acted Upon Appointment and Remuneration of Auditor" in the Circular. - 6.
+To consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution re-approving the Corporation's Omnibus Equity Incentive Compensation Plan, as more particularly described in the Information Circular.
+See the section titled "Particulars of Matters to be Acted Upon Re-Approval of Omnibus Equity Incentive Compensation Plan" in the Circular. - 7.
+To act on such other matters, including amendments to any of the foregoing, as may properly come before the Meeting or any adjournment thereof.